keijeizei/regular-impressions/README.md

 ## How to use

-- Commands should strictly be written one command per line.
+- Commands should strictly be written one command per line unless the commands are nested.
 - Symbols and punctuations DO NOT need to be escaped.
 - Multiple commands are concatenated using line breaks.
 - See next section for list of commands.